harriscraig/harriscraig/README.md

 - 👋 Hi, I’m Craig!
 - 👀 I’m interested in computer science, engineering, robotics, AI and machine learning
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning machine learning and robotics
 - 🤖 I’m looking to collaborate on open source projects
 - 📫 How to reach me:
 - ⚡ Fun fact: